HarryPaniccc/DnD/World of Helodaria/Dungeon of Castle Sungrand.md

 - **Hidden Corpse**.
 Dead goblin surrounded by effigies and 14 platinum pieces.

 ## 13. Conspiracy Chamber
 Where [[Malphur]] meets with the goblin messangers.
 Firelight from within.
+A catchment area with clean water leads through a cave to a large underwater lake near the walls of the castle.
+It acts as a defensive moat, and extends widely from the base of the walls, but those who know where to look can use it to enter and exit the sewers.